pkgw/miriad-python/README.md

 wcslib headers
 ==============

-(This section documents an error that may be reported by the 'configure' script in certain conditions.)
+(This section documents an error that may be reported by the `configure` script in certain conditions.)

-First of all, sorry for the terse error message produced by the 'configure' program -- the tools we use make it really hard to produce helpful, descriptive output at that point.
+First of all, sorry for the terse error message produced by the `configure` program -- the tools we use make it really hard to produce helpful, descriptive output at that point.

 If you encounter this error, your installation of Miriad is not recent